GoogleCloudPlatform/microservices-demo/src/cartservice/README.md

 ### Synthetic External DB Access

 These environment variables are used to simulate access to an external DB for some of the requests.
-The access to DB is wrapped by OpenTracing spans and the backend infers an external DB from these spans.
+The access to DB is wrapped by OpenTelemetry spans and the backend infers an external DB from these spans.

 - `EXTERNAL_DB_ACCESS_RATE`: float [0, 1], percentage of redis spans that will be turned into external database spans
 - `EXTERNAL_DB_ERROR_RATE`: float [0, 1], percentage of external DB access spans that will report error